rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <b>Update 8: The shock of receiving the reply to a nobel-dressed godzilla is still settling in:</b>

-Hmm, So This writing style seems important, <br>
+Hmm, So this writing style seems important, <br>
 For correct prose, <br>
 and charm, <br>
 It lets each line, <br>